amundsen-io/rfcs/rfcs/022-gcp-data-catalog-proxy.md

 * to fulfill basic Amundsen functionality don't require databuilder usage

 From the perspective of current GCP users:
+* it is super simple deployment not requiring any maintenance on backend services
 * it can be useful if projects do not want to share GCP Console to end users (which is required to access Data Catalog)
 * are in need of modern UI and good UX.
 Data Catalog has simple and unwelcome user interface lacking of modern solutions and inviting UX.
 In this area Amundsen can serve as a thin layer of fresh, friendly and wisely-opinionated frontend.